 If you are planning to lose weight, it's best to do so before your cosmetic plastic surgery.
 Weight loss can often cause the skin to sag or become more lax, and this can adversely affect your outcome if it happens after your procedure.
 If you have already lost the excess weight , you will get the most out of your skin tightening surgery.
 This applies not only to tummy-tucks (abdominoplasty), but also to breast lifts and face lifts as well.
 Also keep in mind that anesthesia is safer and surgical risks are reduced when weight is optimal.

 It is good to lose weight before tummy tuck

 Cosmetic surgery is about looking and feeling your best and getting the best result from your investment in you.
 Weight loss and fitness are certainly part of the equation.
 If you plan on a loss of 5 kg by all means set the goal and lose the weight before your procedure.
 The reduction very well may improve the contour in your abdomen and improve the potential result of your tummy tuck.

-If you need to lose more and plateau after 5 kg you might want to seek help.
-There are many organisations out there to help inspire you.
-My staff watches the biggest loser, which you can Google on the web.
+If you need to lose more and plateau after 5 kg, you might want to seek help.
+There are many organizations out there to help inspire you.
+My staff watches the 'Biggest Loser' on ABC TV.
 There are many success stories and diet plans to share.

 Best of luck,

 As Dr. Yuan has noted, the stable "realistic" weight of the patient is more important than an elusive "ideal weight" that simply isn't realistic and sustainable.

 In my experience, only lifestyle changes that are sustainable make a long term difference in the patient's weight and health.
 Taking up jogging, giving up desserts, giving up snacks, etc.

 Also, after surgery patients must put in at least as much effort as they did before their surgery, or they will diminish or completely ruin their results by gaining weight.

 Stable weight is more important than actual weight